-Your Japa practice should be fun!
-It should be something that you look forward to doing each day.
+Your Japa practice should be something that you look forward to doing each day.

 Once you get started with a routine that is ideal for you, nothing will stop you from easily sticking with your routine (and practicing each and every single day moving forward until you reach your goal) because you will simply desire the benefits of your recitations on multiple levels without having to be pushed from an external source.